Tycro-Games/tycro-games.github.io/_tabs/about.md

 ---

-*Currently seeking programming internships with a focus on engine, tools or low-level systems.
-Available from January 2027.*
+*Currently a software developer intern at Radboudumc.
+Looking for a graduation internship with a focus on engine, tools or low-level systems, starting January 2027.*

 </div>
 </div>